onan-basnet/getphisher/README.md

 $ bash getphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `getphisher` is installed.

 ### Run on Docker
 ```